Flights to Glasgow

 Necropolis

-A beautiful Victorian gothic garden cemetery that spans over 37 acres known as "city of the dead''.
-The Necropolis is filled with beautifully designed memory stones, sculptures and buildings that were designed by Glasgow artists.
-There are beautiful views to the cathedral and city backed by Celtic crosses and weeping angels.
-The cemetery is also a park, in fact it’s the second largest green space in the centre of Glasgow, set in stunning woodland and a beautiful place for the over 50,000 people who are laid to rest here.
+A beautiful Victorian gothic garden cemetery that spans over 37 acres is known as the "city of the dead."
+The Necropolis is filled with beautifully designed memory stones, sculptures, and buildings by Glasgow artists.
+Celtic crosses and weeping angels back beautiful views of the cathedral and city.
+The cemetery is also a park; it's the second largest green space in Glasgow, set in stunning woodland and a beautiful place for the over 50,000 people who are laid to rest here.
 Some of the graves are for fallen soldiers of WWI and WWII.
-Also home to habitats for wildlife it's truly a unique place to visit.

 Pollok House & Country Park

-Pollok House grounds span 355 acres with a stunning Edwardian mansion that was built in 1752.
-The house is open to explore with a beautiful interior including an impressive grand entrance hall.
-The mansion displays beautiful works of art with Sir Williams Stirling Maxwell collection of Spanish art.
-There is a more interactive exhibit in the house where you are tasked with solving puzzles to "Escape the past" bringing you back to modern day.
-Outside of the house is the grounds of the estate, charming walking trails will lead to the riverside and woodlands or meander the gardens which are kept up beautifully.
-See the Highland Cattle that have been breeding on the park since the early 1800's.
-The grounds are a National Trust for Scotland venue and a must to add to your Glasgow to do list.
+Pollok House grounds span 355 acres, with a stunning Edwardian mansion built in 1752.
+The house is open to explore with a beautiful interior, including an impressive grand entrance hall.
+The estate displays gorgeous works of art with Sir Williams Stirling Maxwell's collection of Spanish art.
+There is a more interactive exhibit in the house where you are tasked with solving puzzles to "Escape the past," bringing you back to the modern day.
+Outside the house is the estate grounds; charming walking trails will lead to the riverside and woodlands or meander the gardens, which are kept up beautifully.
+See the Highland Cattle breeding in the park since the early 1800s.
+The grounds are a National Trust for Scotland venue and a must to add to your Glasgow to-do list.

 Nightlife